 Prevention and Intervention Studies

 Prevention and intervention studies is a concentration within the PhD in PreK-12 Education program.
 The goal of prevention and intervention studies is to increase positive academic and social-behavioral outcomes for PreK-12 children and their families by focusing on issues related to risk, resilience, prevention, and intervention.
 Doctoral students study and conduct research on risk and protective influences on development, as well as evidence-based interventions to promote academic achievement and positive social behaviors in school.
 The program is designed for mid-career professionals, including special educators, classroom teachers, curriculum coordinators, administrators and counselors who are committed to the goal of improving outcomes for students who are at-risk for academic or social-behavioral difficulties.
 This program may be of particular interest to individuals involved with design, implementation or evaluation of response to intervention in school, or early childhood settings.
-Applications are not currently being accepted for 2020.
+Applications are not currently being accepted.

 The STEM Education Ph.D. is an interdisciplinary degree program for those who have an interest in improving the quality of science, technology, engineering, or mathematics (STEM) education through research.
 The concentration pulls from STEM education faculty associated with COEHD and the Maine Center for Research in STEM Education (RiSE Center) and prepares people for faculty positions in STEM education research.
 Application deadline: Completed applications that are received by January 6 will receive full consideration for admissions and assistantship funding.